koii-network/docs/develop/command-line-tool/koii-cli/install-cli.md

 ---
 title: Install the Koii CLI Suite
-description: To interact with the K2 locally, you need to install the Koii CLI.
+description: How to install the Koii CLI Suite?
 image: img/thumbnail.png
 sidebar_label: Install the Koii CLI Suite
 ---